MRtrix3/mrtrix3/docs/installation/mac_install.rst

 ..
 NOTE::

-    If you currently do not plan to contribute to the *MRtrix3* code, the most convenient way to install Mrtrix3 on macOS is to install it via homebrew.
+    If you currently do not plan to contribute to the *MRtrix3* code, the most convenient way to install MRtrix3 from source on macOS is to install it via homebrew.

     - If you do not have homebrew installed, you can install it via::